AmerisourceBergen to buy Walgreens' distribution unit in $6.5 billion Europe push

-(Reuters) - U.S. drug wholesaler AmerisourceBergen Corp said on Wednesday it would buy Walgreens Boots Alliance’s drug distribution business for $6.5 billion to expand in Europe.
+(Reuters) -U.S. drug wholesaler AmerisourceBergen Corp said on Wednesday it would buy Walgreens Boots Alliance’s distribution business for $6.5 billion to expand in Europe as well as to compete better in the U.S. healthcare sector.

-The deal will help Walgreens focus more on core pharmacy unit as well as its retail business, where sales have tanked due to the COVID-19 pandemic, resulting in a nearly 30% slump in shares in 2020.
+The deal will help Walgreens focus more on core pharmacy unit and its retail business, where sales have tanked due to the COVID-19 pandemic, resulting in a nearly 30% slump in shares in 2020.

+AmerisourceBergen will get access to Alliance Healthcare, one of the largest distributors in Europe that has weathered the impact of the global health crisis.

+“Both our business, and Alliance, have been resilient through COVID-19.
+The opportunities and awareness about drug wholesale have only expanded in the pandemic,” said AmerisourceBergen Chief Executive Officer Steven Collins.

 AmerisourceBergen will pay the debt-laden pharmacy chain $6.27 billion in cash and deliver 2 million of its common stock at closing of the transaction.
 With a 30% stake, Walgreens is the largest shareholder of AmerisourceBergen.